okayzed/pbtt/README.md

 == about ==

-dobodob is a simple irc bot that executes commands and interactions.
+pbtt is a simple irc bot that executes commands and interactions.

 == running ==